titom73/eos-downloader/README.md

 # Arista Software Downloader

-Script to download Arista softwares to local folder, Cloudvision or EVE-NG.
+A project to download Arista softwares to local folder, Cloudvision or EVE-NG.
+It comes in 2 way: a framework with object to automate Arista software download and a CLI for human activities.

-Current version of this software supports EOS and CVP package only.

 > [!CAUTION]
 > This script should not be deployed on EOS device.
 If you do that, there is no support to expect from Arista TAC team.

 ```bash
 pip install eos-downloader